 General Eligibility Requirements

-- Be enrolled in an eligible degree program.
+• Be enrolled in an eligible degree or certificate program.

 (formerly NDSL), Federal Stafford Loan (formerly GSL), Federal Direct Loan, PLUS

 Loans, or Supplemental Loan for Students (SLS).

 • Lifelong Learning credits are not eligible for financial aid.

 The Pennsylvania State Grant Program has separate eligibility criteria.
 If students reside